How does personal identity shape our lives as entrepreneurs, workers, and consumers in a thoroughly business-oriented society?

 - Hone analysis, discussion, and writing skills.

-HIST 136 – Moneyland: Business in American Culture: The three-credit fall course that anchors the community explores how and why Americans have excelled at commerce, industry, and services while our cultural leaders and tastemakers – ministers, novelists, playwrights, cartoonists, public intellectuals, movie producers – often have criticized firms and business leaders of being avaricious, anti-social, dehumanizing, and undemocratic.
+HIST136 – Moneyland: Business in American Culture.
+Explores how and why Americans have excelled at commerce, industry, and services while our cultural leaders and tastemakers - ministers, novelists, playwrights, cartoonists, public intellectuals, movie producers - often have criticized firms and business leaders of being avaricious, anti-social, dehumanizing, and undemocratic.
+(3 credit course, fulfills General Education requirements of I-Series and History and Social Sciences)

 Professor David Sicilia is an Associate Professor in the Department of History and the Henry Kaufman Fellow in Business History at the Robert H. Smith School of Business, and leads the Enterprising Cultures community.
 He has taught at College Park since 1994.
 Author or co-author of many articles and six books on business and economic history, he has lectured and appeared on major media outlets in Asia, Latin America, and Europe, and was a Fulbright Teacher-Scholar at the Copenhagen Business School.